ijsf/bitlog.it/20220118_asic_roundup_of_open_source_riscv_cpu_cores.md

 - All CPU cores were synthesized using a well known 65 nm PDK.
 - Synopsys Design Compiler with *ultra* effort was used for synthesis.
 - Cadence Innovus was used for place & route.
 - A standard I/O template was generated with Innovus with a square floorplan.
+This means that the area is most likely not used efficiently which will affect the utilization and maximum clock frequency.
 - Only the CPU core with the register file and a standardized bus (Wishbone, AXI, AHB, etc.) was taken into account.
 No full SoCs were used to make the comparisons more fair.

 ## SERV (RV32I, RV32IM, RV32Zicsr)

 The [award-winning](https://riscv.org/blog/2018/12/risc-v-softcpu-contest-highlights/) [SERV](https://github.com/olofk/serv) CPU by [Olof Kindgren](https://twitter.com/OlofKindgren) is a bit-serial RISC-V CPU that is focussed on being as minimal as possible.
-It may not be the fastest CPU, but it is indeed the smallest RISC-V CPU in this roundup (and possible ever).
+It may not be the fastest CPU, but it is indeed the smallest RISC-V CPU in this roundup (tied with the [FemtoRV32-quark](#Quark) found further down in this post).
 Here, I used [SERV version 1.1.0](https://github.com/olofk/serv/tree/1.1.0) with the default configuration (rv32i).

 ![SERV v1.10](images/serv110.png)

 - Maximum clock frequency: **1020 MHz**
 - Die area: **0.029584 mm^2**
+- Utilization rate: **78.868%**

 ## PicoRV32 (RV32E, RV32I, RV32IC, RV32IM, RV32IMC)